 Special Collections.
-Swem Library's Special Collections Division includes the University Archives, the Manuscripts and Rare Books Department, and the Warren E. Burger Papers.
-The University Archives documents the history of the College from its founding in 1693 to the present.
+Swem Library's Special Collections Division includes the University Archives and the Manuscripts and Rare Books Department.
+The University Archives documents the history of the college from its founding in 1693 to the present.
 The department collects publications, photographs, official records, artifacts, memorabilia, and other materials relating to the College.
 The Manuscripts and Rare Books Department includes books dating back to 1479, eighteenth and nineteenth century Virginia family papers, papers of distinguished alumni and Virginia political leaders, travel accounts, and local history materials.
 These books and manuscripts can be located through LION, Swem's online catalog.
+For the latest information on Special Collections, visit www.swem.wm.edu/SpColl.